restcord/restcord/docs/_docs/Channel/Get Channel Message.md

 ## Description

-If operating on a guild channel, this endpoints requires the &#039;READ_MESSAGE_HISTORY&#039; permission to be present on the current user.
+If operating on a guild channel, this endpoint requires the &#039;READ_MESSAGE_HISTORY&#039; permission to be present on the current user.

 ## Parameters